isomerpages/nlb-launch/_launch-and-stay-on-course/How to recruit more diverse talent.md

 ---
-title: How to Recruit More Diverse Talent
+title: How to recruit more diverse talent
 permalink: /articles/running-business/launch-stay-on-course/recruit-diverse-talent/
 description: "Organisations are in competition for top talent.
 Talented people are drawn to diverse workplaces imbued with a culture of respect that also